Overall score

 Attwood is a lively metro mid-sized suburb with dining and everyday convenience close by, while Meadow Heights is a leafier hillside established suburb with elevated outlooks.
 Meadow Heights sits among greener hillside streets, while Attwood keeps a flatter suburban layout.

-Attwood tends to lead on a quieter safety profile and a calmer planning outlook, while Meadow Heights stands out for housing affordability and parks and reserves.
+Attwood tends to lead on a quieter safety profile and a calmer planning outlook, while Meadow Heights stands out for housing affordability and schools and education options.
 Attwood generally means more mid-market housing value, while Meadow Heights leans toward more approachable housing costs.

 Attwood suits retirees and families more clearly, whereas Meadow Heights is the stronger match for investors and value-focused buyers.